Keats/tera2/MIGRATION.md

 Note that the built-in things requiring dependencies have been moved to a `tera-contrib` crate where they can be enabled one by one.

-- tests now always take kwargs
+- tests now always take keyword arguments (kwargs)
 - trim filters have been merged in trim/trim_start/trim_end with an optional `pat` argument for start/end rather than separate filters
 - `int` and `float` filter do not have a default anymore
 - `round` filter does not take a `common` method anymore, it's the default and should not be filled if needed